Daniel-Liu-c0deb0t/block-aligner/README.md

 * [ ] Use bitmask instruction instead of workaround
 * [ ] Make sure functions without target feature attribute are inlined correctly.
 Easy fix: run binaryen wasm-opt pass with lots of inlining.
+* [ ] Too many `locals.get` and `locals.set` in generated output that is slowing it down.
+Hopefully, better compiler output in the future will fix this.
 * [x] Try wasmer and wavm.
 They don't offer much performance improvement over wasmtime.